-The mention of Cinco de Mayo brings to mind bright colors, refreshing alcoholic drinks, and of course a celebration of the Mexican people.
-However, while America loves any reason to celebrate, the true meaning and purpose of celebrating the “Fifth of May” is often lost beneath fluttering pinatas and the glitters of alcohol-fueled parties.
+The mention of Cinco de Mayo often brings to mind bright colors, refreshing alcoholic drinks, and a celebration of the Mexican people.
+Indeed, Americans love any reason to celebrate, allowing the true meaning of Cinco de Mayo to be lost beneath fluttering piñatas and the glitters of alcohol-fueled parties.
 But fear not, because of Popular Pittsburgh’s never-ending thirst for knowledge, we’ve got the history behind this wonderful holiday.

 The origins of this holiday can be traced back to the mid 1800s when Mexican troops defeated one of the world’s most powerful armies.
 The country’s declaration of delaying foreign debt repayments triggered the European invasion.
 Mexico had to stand in defense upon infiltration of British, Spanish, and French forces.
 They were able to immediately expel the Brits and Spaniards from their land.
 However, they were still left with one army to defeat.
 Mexico bravely prepared to fight the French.

 On May 5th, 1862, under the wise leadership of General Ignacio Zaragoza, Mexican troops defeated the French at the Battle of Puebla.
 In spite of being outnumbered 2 to 1 and less well equipped, Mexico prevailed.
 Cinco de Mayo is celebrated in remembrance of that heroic group of soldiers.
 Their victory represents the strength and spirit of the Mexican people, despite them ultimately losing the war and forced under the rule of Napoleon III.
 However, it’s exactly that spirit that eventually won them their freedom in 1867.